-Deadpool vol 4 #7 is supposedly an inventory story from 1979, crossing Deadpool (who, of course, didn't exist at the time to write inventory stories about) into the Iron Man "Demon in a Bottle" storyline, with 70s Spidey and the Power Pack also making appearances.
+Deadpool vol 5 #7 (from the Duggan and Posehn run) is supposedly an inventory story from 1979, crossing Deadpool (who, of course, didn't exist at the time to write inventory stories about) into the Iron Man "Demon in a Bottle" storyline, with 70s Spidey and the Power Pack also making appearances.
 The art and writing style both reflect this, and it even has oversaturated Bronze Age colouring.

-John Byrne's untitled story from Batman Black And White: Volume Two'' is drawn in the style of a Golden AgeBatman comic and is written accordingly as well.
-Batman and Robin smiles throughout the story, deliver wisecracks and best the villains via a clever scheme.
+John Byrne's untitled story from Batman Black And White: Volume Two is drawn in the style of a Golden AgeBatman comic and is written accordingly as well.
+Batman and Robin smile throughout the story, deliver wisecracks and best the villains via a clever scheme.

 Batman Black & White: Volume Three has the story "Urban Renewal"; it features some nostalgic flashbacks by characters to the "old days", and the flashbacks are drawn in the Golden Age style as opposed to the more realistic present-day scenes.